albertkun/21S-ASIAAM-191A/Week_2/Lab/readme.md

 1. `let` declaration allows a variable to change
 2.  `const` means a variable is constant and will never change.
-3. `var` be changed and never changed depending on where it was declared!
+3. `var` can be both changed and never changed depending on where it was declared!
 VERY PROBLEMATIC!

 Because `var` can be changing (mutable) and unchanging at the same time, so it was broken off into two variable types, `let` and `const`.